9 Tips for a Better Sleep

 Your sense of smell is one of your body’s most powerful tools, and it’s just as valuable when it comes to getting a good sleep.
 Gentle aromas like lavender, bergamot, chamomile, and more can activate the pleasure centers in your brain that produce sleep and happiness hormones.

-Many of these comforting scents can be found in our Good Night Essential Oil Mist, which winds you down with an air of lavender, clary sage, bergamot, and frankincense throughout your room.
-The same fragrance can be found as a laundry scent booster in our Linen Love Good Night set!
+Many of these comforting scents can be found in our Balance Essential Oil Mists, which winds you down with an air of lavender, clary sage, bergamot, and frankincense throughout your room.
+The same fragrance can be found as a laundry scent booster in our Linen Love Laundry Sets!

 - Get Dressed Up For Lying Down